w1123581321345589/aiglos-dashboard/README.md

 ## What just happened

-Six events in 48 hours turned AI agent security from a developer concern into a geopolitical and market-structure fact.
+Seven events in 72 hours turned AI agent security from a developer concern into a geopolitical and market-structure fact.

 **March 10 — OpenClaw hits critical mass.** Tencent shares rose 7.3% after launching WorkBuddy, a fully OpenClaw-compatible workplace agent.
 Zhipu surged 13% after launching AutoClaw.
 MiniMax soared 22%.
 Every major Chinese platform company bet on the same technology in the same week.
 SecurityScorecard's STRIKE team counted 135,000 OpenClaw instances exposed to the public internet, 93.4% with authentication bypass conditions and 15,000+ vulnerable to remote code execution.
 This is not a developer tool anymore.
 It is infrastructure.